 Recovery Centers of America offers methadone treatment that is covered by most insurance providers, and Medicaid.

-Methadone can become an abused substance, which is why it should only be administered once a day by a medically trained professional who can track usage and provide proper dosing instructions.
+Methadone can become an abused substance, which is why it should only be administered once a day at a methadone clinic or methadone treatment center by a medically trained professional who can track usage and provide proper dosing instructions.

-methadone maintenance treatment also staff to manage medication administration by allowing no opportunities to catch missed doses, which can sometimes be a sign of relapse.
-In outpatient care, patients with missed doses (whether intentional or accidental) will have their dosages evaluated and changed if needed by the medical staff at the methadone treatment facility.
+Methadone maintenance treatment also uses staff to manage medication administration by allowing no opportunities to catch missed doses, which can sometimes be a sign of relapse.
+In outpatient care at a methadone clinic, patients with missed doses (whether intentional or accidental) will have their dosages evaluated and changed if needed by the medical staff.

 Methadone Treatment Precautions

 Methadone dosages need to be slowly built up over time to avoid the risk of overdosing.
-Since Methadone is an opiate, Addiction to methadone can be life-threatening as well , and if abused may lead to tremors, fatigue, coma, and even death.
+Since Methadone is an opiate, addiction to methadone can be life-threatening as well , and if abused it may lead to tremors, fatigue, coma, and even death.

 Like any drug, methadone does have side effects, which can include nausea, constipation, itchy skin, forgetfulness, and dizziness.